kbowden1800/bouncing-box/README.md

     var randNum = Math.random() * 100;

+If the boundaries of our game along the x axis are at `0` and `boardWidth`, how can you use this pattern to only generate a random position between those two numbers?

-Once you generate this random number, where would you use it?
+Once you generate this random number, where would you use it so that after a box click the position is set to that random value?

 ### Challenge 3) Can you make the box change color with each click?
 How about every 3 clicks?